domenicoindrio/wordpress_docker/README.md

 ### Logs
 To verify the startup process or debug issues:
-- Follow logs in real time
+- Follow logs in real time:
 ```bash
 docker compose logs -f
 ```